 BMS has produced a wide variety of challenging musicals – our 100th show ‘Anything Goes’ was performed in October 2007 at the Braintree Institute.

-In addition, from time to time, groups have given concerts, parties, floats entered in the carnival procession and other entertainment events.
+In addition, from time to time, the society have hosted many events such as Barn Dances, Curryokes, Bingo parties and have entered entered in the carnival procession and so much more.
 Over the years, many of those involved have been whole families and indeed a number of a second generation have followed in their parents’ footsteps.